 Through the days leading to their planned launch, Rol shopped via the on-line port mall for clothing supplies.
 He also found a deal on a "one week" case of "Unseal and eat" self-cooking meal packs.
 Other than that, Rol helped out as asked, kept up on his physical work outs, maintained his gear and generally kept a low profile.
 Zach's excitement about getting his trading credentials survived the insanity of the shoot-out and legal frenzy.
 Once he had a chance, Zach jumped in with gusto, trying to locate either cargoes to speculate on in-system or small courier sized shipments to carry to Risek for hire.
 He did eventually find three speculative cargoes that all cost significantly more than he had to spend.

 The closest cargo to his means were four tons of crystals, and he eventually asked Mikah if she'd front him the cash?
 She asked how certain he was about making a profit?
 Answering that drove him to hours researching the crystals market in the Inthe System.
 Only, he couldn't be as certain about profit as Mikah wanted.
 So Zach was forced to walk away from the cargo.
 Back at the ship, Zach found hope his research on courier cargoes had paid off.
 Zach got a call about a Cr 50,000 payment if their ship would transport a cargo for a shipper to a friend in the Risek System.

-Initially, Zach was very pleased with the contact, and asked to meet to discuss the particulars?
-When Zach suggested they meet at his location, the man countered with a café on the Inthian side of the port's extrality line the next morning.
+Initially, Zach was very pleased with the contact, who asked him if they could meet to discuss the particulars?
+When Zach said he meet the man at his location, the man countered with a café on the Inthian side of the port's extrality line the next morning.
 Zach was so pleased he didn't think to ask about the shipper's reluctance to have the meeting at his own location.
 Zach also didn't know Aiden had been checking into courier cargoes.
 They finally caught each other talking about their research and talked about their common goals.
 Zach said he was working on a deal at the moment, but didn't give Aiden the details.